thtmnisamnstr/md-crafter/DOCS.md

-# md-edit Documentation
+# md-crafter Documentation

-Complete user and developer documentation for the md-edit cloud-synced markdown editor.
+Complete user and developer documentation for the md-crafter cloud-synced markdown editor.

 ## Table of Contents